BiomedSciAI/fuse-med-ml/README.md

   However, components in the pipeline kept decoupled, allowing a user to re-implement a component to get the required behavior.
 * **Encourage sharing and collaboration** -

-  Sharing is a powerful tool and therefore it is FuseMedML's main goal.
+  Sharing and collobration are powerful tools and therefore they are FuseMedML's main goals.
 * **Collection of common, easy to use, generic components and capabilities** -

-  FuseMedML already comes with a large collection of components that will grow with each new project.
+  FuseMedML comes with a large collection of components that will grow with each new project.
   Examples: Monitoring, crash recovery, caching, augmentation, visualization, data sampling/balancing, metrics, losses, etc.
 * **Standardized evaluation** -